mleoking/JavaGnuplotHybrid/README.md

 ![2D Plot](javagnuplothybrid/doc/plot2d.png)

 In addition a file named _jgnuplot.xml_ is generated.
 It is the plot style file coded in Gnuplot script.
-You can modify the <plot2d> section in _jgnuplot.xml_ to change the ploting styles.
-The framework uses tags in _jgnuplot.xml_ to represent variables/methods/expressions in Java.
-Here is a simple plot2d Gnuplot code template using the framework:
+You can modify the _plot2d_ section in _jgnuplot.xml_ to change the ploting styles.
+The framework uses tags warped in $$ in _jgnuplot.xml_ to represent variables/methods/expressions in Java.
+Here is a simple _plot2d_ section:

 ```xml
 <plot2d>~